AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Abstract

 \section{Abstract}

-Vision Language Models (VLMs) are increasingly adopted for AI-generated images (AIGI) detection, yet converting VLMs into detectors requires substantial resource, while the resulting models still exhibit severe hallucinations.
-To probe the core issue, we conduct an empirical analysis and observe two characteristic behaviors: (i) fine-tuning VLMs on high-level semantic supervision strengthens semantic discrimination and well generalize to unseen data; (ii) fine-tuning VLMs on low-level pixel-artifact supervision yields poor transfer. \textbf{We attribute VLMs' underperformance to task-model misalignment: semantics-oriented VLMs inherently lack sensitivity to fine-grained pixel artifacts}, and semantically non-discriminative pixel artifacts thus exceeds their inductive biases.
-In contrast, we observe that conventional pixel-artifact detectors capture low-level pixel artifacts yet exhibit limited semantic awareness relative to VLMs, highlighting that distinct models are better matched to distinct tasks.
-In this paper, we formalize AIGI detection as two complementary tasks---semantic consistency checking and pixel-artifact detection---and show that neglecting either induces systematic blind spots.
-Guided by this view, we introduce the \textbf{Task-Model Alignment} principle and instantiate it as a two-branch detector, \textbf{AlignGemini}, comprising a VLM fine-tuned exclusively with \textbf{pure semantic supervision} and a pixel-artifact expert trained exclusively with \textbf{pure pixel-artifact supervision}.
-By enforcing orthogonal supervision on two simplified datasets, each branch trains to its strengths, producing complementary discrimination over semantic and pixel cues.
-On five in-the-wild benchmarks, AlignGemini delivers a \textbf{+9.5} gain in average accuracy, supporting task-model alignment as an effective path to generalizable AIGI detection.
+Vision Language Models (VLMs) are increasingly adopted for AI-generated images (AIGI) detection.
+However, while converting VLMs into detectors requires substantial resource, the resulting models often suffer from hallucination and poor generalization.
+To probe the core issue, we conduct an empirical analysis and reveal two characteristic behaviors: (i) fine-tuning VLMs with semantic supervision consistently strengthens semantic discrimination and generalizes well to unseen data; (ii) fine-tuning VLMs with pixel-artifact supervision leads to weak generalization.
+These observations indicate a fundamental task–model misalignment: \textbf{VLMs are inherently optimized for semantic reasoning and lack inductive bias toward low-level pixel artifacts, which lie outside their strengths.} Conversely, conventional vision models effectively capture low-level artifacts but exhibit insensitive to semantic inconsistencies compared to VLMs, highlighting that \textbf{different models are suited to different subtasks}.
+Motivated by this insight, we first formalize AIGI detection as two orthogonal subtasks—semantic consistency checking and pixel-artifact detection—and show that neglecting either induces systematic blind spots.
+We further propose the Task–Model Alignment principle and instantiate it in a two-branch detector, AlignGemini, which combines a VLM trained with pure semantic supervision and a pixel-artifact expert trained with pure artifact supervision.
+By enforcing pure supervision and orthogonal specialization, \textbf{each branch captures non-overlapping semantic or pixel cues, allowing AlignGemini to maximize complementary discrimination across the two dimensions.} Experiments on in-the-wild benchmarks show that AlignGemini improves average accuracy by \textbf{9.5\%} with simplified training data.
+These results highlight task–model alignment as an effective principle for generalizable AIGI detection.